 Komodo is an open, composable Smart Chain platform.
-With a unique multi-chain architecture, Komodo gives every project an independent and custom blockchain solution, known as a Smart Chain, with its own decentralized network and its own coin.
+With a unique multi-chain architecture, Komodo gives every project an independent and custom blockchain solution, known as a Smart Chain, with its own decentralized peer to peer network and its own coin.

 Smart Chains created with Komodo’s technology are also fully modular.
 This allows you to build the custom blockchain solution that fits your individual needs.
 This post will explain the 18 different ways you can customize your blockchain with Komodo.